hikyae/proslenkey/README.md

 -   Lists executables from your `PATH`.
 -   Horizontal list of suggestions.
--   Searches for suggestions based on subsequences.
+-   Searches for suggestions based on subsequences (case insensitive).
 -   Appearance is customizable through CSS.

 ## 📋 Requirements